Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Introduction

 In this paper, we consider a scene graph representation of the image and text.
 We observe that multiple sub-graphs of the text scene graph with different semantic complexities can be matched with the same image.
-We hypothesize and show that doing this improves fine-grained and hierarchical understanding of text and, thereby, of the image it's being matched to.
-We achieve this by developing a scene graph-based text decomposition strategy for first creating the scene graph of any text, decomposing it into multiple sub-graphs, and matching an image to multiple sentences derived from these sub-graphs (See Fig. \ref{fig:method_overview} for an overview).
-Each sub-graph can represent a part of the image individually (i.e., it is assumed to be a sub-graph of the image scene graph) and hence fits well with CLIP's original image-text matching objective.
-We also develop novel hard negative graph creation strategies and obtain hard negative sentences derived from these graphs, and these are included in batches during training.
-We focus on improving \emph{attribute binding} and \emph{relation understanding} through this technique.
-We provide a novel objective function built over CLIP for matching individual images to multiple sentences derived from the text sub-graphs created using our scene graph-based graph decomposition strategy.
-Together with hard negative text creation, our approach of matching texts of different complexity (from coarse-grained to fine-grained) to the image leads to fine-grained and hierarchical text understanding.
-The resulting model is called \methodcomp{}.
+Performing this matching improves fine-grained and hierarchical understanding of text and thereby, of images.
+We achieve this by developing a scene graph-based text decomposition strategy that creates a scene graph for any given text, decomposing it into sub-graphs, and matching an image to multiple sentences derived from these sub-graphs (See Fig. \ref{fig:method_overview} for an overview).
+Each sub-graph represents a distinct part of the image, aligning well with CLIP's original image-text matching objective.
+Focused on improving {attribute binding} and {relation understanding}, we develop novel hard negative graph creation strategies which helps VL contrastive learning.
+We provide a novel Image-to-Multi-Text contrastive loss for matching individual images to multiple sentences.
+Our approach of matching texts of different complexity (from coarse-grained to fine-grained) to the image leads to fine-grained and hierarchical text understanding.
+Our resulting model is \methodcomp{}.

-We find that \methodcomp{} significantly improves systematic generalization to unseen composition of objects and attributes, relational reasoning, attribute binding, and generalization to larger and more complex sentences (productivity).
-For example, See Figure \ref{fig:overview_results} b) and c) for average results on systematic generalization as measured on the CREPE dataset when we pre-train different models and on the ARO dataset while fine-tuning models.
-MosaiCLIP improves performance by $11.5\%$ and $9.1\%$ over a strong baseline and by $>20\%$ over CLIP.